St. Mary's Hostel (Alice Springs)

 St. Mary's Hostel, formerly Mount Blatherskite Hostel (1946–47), commonly known simply as St Mary's, was an Australian Board of Missions hostel in Alice Springs from 1947 to 1972.
-Its residents were mostly Aboriginal children, including some who were taken as wards of the state because they were half-caste.
+Its residents were mostly Aboriginal children, including many who were a part of the Stolen Generations.
 In 1972, coming under new management, it was renamed St Mary's Children's Village (1972–1980).

 History

 St. Mary's Hostel was built on the site of the Lady Gowrie Rest Home for Service Women, which was in operation during World War II, located on the Stuart Highway, just south of Alice Springs.
 Following the war it was purchased cheaply by the Australian Board of Missions, after higher tenders had been received for the property, and named St. Mary's Church of England Hostel (most often simply referred to as St. Mary's).

-From 1947 to 1972, it was, in part, an institute for "half-caste" (part=Aboriginal) children (taken as wards of state under the Aboriginals Ordinance 1918), and the hostel played an important role in creating the Stolen Generations in Central Australia.
+From 1947 to 1972, it was, in part, an institute for "half-caste" (part-Aboriginal) children (taken as wards of state under the Aboriginals Ordinance 1918), and the hostel played an important role in creating the Stolen Generations in Central Australia.
 Not all of the residents of the hostel were taken from their families; the hostel also accommodated many Aboriginal children from more remote parts of the region whose families paid for their stay there.

 The first superintendent of the hostel, Sister Eileen Heath, arrived in Alice Springs with her friend, Lillian Schroder, who would serve as the housekeeper and seamstress.
 They welcomed their first residents on 2 March 1946, four children (two girls and two boys) from Newcastle Waters Station and from there the numbers continued to grow.
 Eight months later there were 18 children.

 In January 1949, a major event in the life of the hostel was Heath travelling to Mulgoa NSW, to "bring back" some of the women and children who had been evacuated there during the war (1942).
 Heath made the return journey with Rona and Freda Glynn and their mother Topsy, and seven other girls or women, while three chose to remain in NSW.
 These children were all wards of the state, under Mr Moy of the Native Affairs Branch.